DanielShuey/stronger-together/README.md

 #### `on_include`

-*The on_include is an optional pseudo-constructor that runs when it is included into an object*
+*The on_include is an optional initializer that runs when it is included into an object*

     class Shark extends Traitable
       setName: (name) -> @name = name